Official Name: French Republic

 France's legal system is based on Civil Law.
 The basis of the French legal system is laid out to a document written in 1804 known as the Code Civil, which laid down the rights and obligations of citizens, and the laws of property, contract, inheritance, etc. The Code Civil remains the cornerstone of French Law to this day, though it has been updated several times to take account of changing society.

-France is the world’s fifth-largest economy.
-It has substantial agricultural resources, a large industrial base, and a highly skilled work force.
+France is the world’s sixth-largest economy.
+It has substantial agricultural resources, a large industrial base, and a highly skilled workforce.
 A dynamic services sector accounts for an increasingly large share of economic activity and is responsible for nearly all job creation in recent years.
 Government economic policy aims to promote investment and domestic growth in a stable fiscal and monetary environment.
 Creating jobs and reducing the high unemployment rate has been a top priority.

 France is in the midst of transition from a well-to-do modern economy that has featured extensive government ownership and intervention to one that relies more on market mechanisms.
 The government has partially or fully privatized many large companies, banks and insurers, and has ceded stakes in such leading firms as Air France, France Telecom, Renault, and Thales.